zseverino/pyNTakeApp/README.md

 ## Technology Stack:
 - Django
 - Django Storages
-- Google Cloud Storage
+- Google Cloud Storage*
-- Gunicorn
+- Gunicorn*
-- Postgres
+- Postgres*
-- Sqreen
+- Sqreen**
-- Timber.io
+- Timber.io**
-- Dj-Database-Url
+- Dj-Database-Url*
 - Crispy Forms
 - Django Smart Selects
 - WhiteNoise
 - Boostrap 4/Argon Design System

+* -- Other providers/solutions can be used - Outlines in install.txt
+** -- Not necessary for operation - Used with Heroku